The Origins of Orientation and Mobility: From Symbolism to Safety

 Gilbert & Levy described their long cane technique as "waving the stick alternately from right to left to correspond with the movements of the feet.”
 They explained that they made sure the width of the arc checked the ground ahead of the leading foot with each step (Levy, 1872, p.
 70).
 There is no film of their cane technique, but they described the easiest, most natural way to syncopate the swinging of a long cane with one's pace.

-WWII and the Birth of Modern O&M
+WWII and the Formal Birth of O&M

 The long cane technique was understood to be quite difficult to master

-Pre-Cane Skills: A Misguided Beginning
+Pre-Cane Skills: A Dangerous Detour

-In the 1960s, pre-cane skills were taught to school-aged children.
-In the picture below, we see a high school boy who is blind walking down the middle of a school hallway without any protection at all.
+In this 1965 picture below, we see a high school boy who is blind walking down the middle of a school hallway without any protection at all.
 The caption of the picture indicates that this blind high schooler's ability to walk unaided was heralded as safe and confident moving by a blind child.
 The terrible irony is that no matter how safe it looks to sighted people, there is nothing safe about a blind child who can't see moving through space unprotected.

 Reclaiming the True Purpose of Mobility